rmatsum836/mbuild-cookiecutter/README.md

 ## Features

 * Pre-configured `setup.py` for installation and packaging which automatically registers with the ``entry_point`` group defined in mBuild
-* Pre-configured Linux and OSX continuous integration on Travis-CI
+* Pre-configured Linux and OSX continuous integration on Azure
 * Basic testing with [PyTest](https://docs.pytest.org/en/latest/)
 * Sample example directory